 John moved to London in 1985, winning a talent competition at Jongleurs in Battersea, then the UK’s top comedy chain which would make household-name celebrities out of many struggling upcoming comics, but gave up stand up-comedy in favour of comedy writing.

-John O'Farrell previously wrote for comedy television and radio shows with co-writer Mark Burton.
-Early roles including sketches for Spitting Image and the non-spontaneous parts of Have I Got News For You.
-He co-wrote the Head to Heads' for Smith and Jones, worked on Murder Most Horrid and is also credited for additional material in the Nick Park comedy Chicken Run.
+John O'Farrell previously wrote for comedy television and radio shows; early roles included five years writing sketches for Spitting Image and the non-spontaneous parts of Have I Got News For You.
+He co-wrote the Head to Heads sketches for Smith and Jones, worked on Murder Most Horrid and is also credited for additional material in the Nick Park animated comedy Chicken Run.

 He has also been employed by former Chancellor Gordon Brown and former Prime Minister Tony Blair on occasion as a joke writer.
 As a result, John O'Farrell was lampooned in Private Eye - edited by O'Farrell's former colleague, Ian Hislop.

 John regularly appears on TV programmes such as Grumpy Old Men, Question Time and Have I Got News For You.
 He is also available for corporate engagements giving keynote and after dinner speeches.